-Design principles are never timeless; instead, it evolves with cultural influences.
+Design principles are never timeless; instead, they evolve with cultural influences.
 On average, the design style will “date” every seven years.
 A designer’s goal is to stay ahead of the curve so that designs have the longest “staying” power for your office. it is the same for interior design for holistic healthcare offices.

 When designing your office, there are more than 4,000 decisions that will be made that all build upon each other.
 To begin, here are three key categories that will impact the foundation of your design and keep it on trend for the future.

 First, for every project, start with your style.
 “Style” is the overall direction the project will take.
 The simplicity of the “mid-century modern” influence continues to dominate right now.
 Lines are clean and elements are lighter in scale, and more minimalistic.

 As was the directive in this era, spaces, and floor plans are more open and continuous, creating a sense of community.

 Healthcare interior design: color

 After establishing your style, begin to set the tone with the colors you would like in your space.
 There are many studies on colors and how they affect people psychologically.
 Right now, gray as the neutral is still dominant.
 We see this year that this popular shade has warmed and lightened and is often mixed with a warm, complementary neutral color.

 With the new gray as an overall neutral background, we see bolder colors providing contrast.
 Navy and orange/rust are rising, as well as mixtures of healing greens, and shades of pink and coral.
 These colors are combined by designers in a technique called Contrast (see more in “Putting it all together” below).
 Using more low-contrast colors — which are closer together in value and hue — will create a more intimate and softer, quieter environment.
 On the other hand, using high-contrast colors will create more drama and energy.

 Texture and pattern